Main Navigation - Mobile

 c. whether there are grounds for believing that the minor data subject's reasons for precluding parental access are reasonably accurate;

 e. whether the data concerns medical, dental or other health services provided pursuant to Minn.
-Stat. §§ 144.341 to 144.347, in which case the data may be released only if the failure to inform the parent would seriously jeopardize the health of the minor.
+Stat. §§ 144.341 to 144.347, in which case the data may be released only if the failure to inform the parent/guardian would seriously jeopardize the health of the minor.

 C. Private records not accessible to student.